mwl10/Music_Improv/README.md

 ### predict_music.py
 This file contains the code to output a newly generated midi file (a song) from the trained LSTM model.
-All you need to input is the weights file, otherwise it will use a default.
+All you need to input is the weights file when it prompts on the CL, otherwise it will use a default.

 next is lyric generation ...